syncfusion-content/uwp-docs/uwp/DataGrid/Interactive-Features.md

 ### ColumnResizing with the Touch

-SfDataGrid allows you to re-size the columns in touch by press and hold the column header.
-You can enable resizing in SfDataGrid by setting AllowResizingColumns as True.
+Data Grid allows you to re-size the columns in touch by press and hold the column header.
+You can enable resizing in Data Grid by setting AllowResizingColumns as True.

 {% tabs %}
 {% highlight xaml %}